 Emmie especially wants to get her Grinch of a boyfriend, Grant, into a holly jolly mood.
 So she plans a scavenger hunt that will lead him to the festive town, Christmas Point, where she has tons of activities planned that will lead them right up to Christmas Day.
 However, things go a little haywire when her first clues end up in the wrong hands.
 Here, we meet Sam.

 Sam loves Christmas just as much as Emmie.
 When I say, “SWOON,” I absolutely mean it.
-He’s the soft-boy we all need in our life.
+He’s the soft, cinnamon roll-boy we all need in our life.
 He wants to bake cookies and sing carols and shop for trees rather than write his next mystery novel.
 When he finds the clues to the scavenger hunt, he thinks they’re from his book agent.
 Let’s just say, it’s a shock to both Sam and Emmie when they are led to each other at Christmas Point.

 Umm, Christmas Point?
 Can this place be real?
 I want to go.
 It sounds beyond magical.
 All the Christmas things all the time?
 And the snow?
 Yes, please.
 Combine those elements and then add in a workaholic and inattentive boyfriend who just needs to be out of the picture, a mad rush for a book deadline, and two strangers getting snowed in at the cutest, most festive place on earth with the sweetest innkeeper of all time and her dog, Dasher – and you’ve got this book.
 I could read it a million times over (and I just might).